aws-solutions-library-samples/guidance-for-connecting-automated-inputs-to-contact-centers-on-aws/Instructions/QnABot_readme.md

 - Provide a unique stack name.
 - Provide your email as the admin for this installation.
 You can also create additional users in Cognito once the stack is deployed.
 - Please obtain the Bedrock knowlegde base ID "iotqnabotonecallkbiotqnabotonecallkbid" from the **Outputs** of the cloudformationstack that you have deployed with the file **iot-qnabot-onecall-agent.yml** to provide as a parameter to the QnABot AWS Cloudformation stack.
 - While deploying the cloudformation, plesae ensure that the input parameters match as per the screenshots below.
-Only change will be your knowledge base id created as part of "Deploy Agent Orchestration workflow"
+Please note the highlighted parameters.
+Also change the knowledge base id, created as part of "Deploy Agent Orchestration workflow"

 ![Parameter List1](../assets/images/QnABot_Cfn_Parameter1.png)